code-forge-temple/circuit-sketcher-obsidian-plugin/README.md

 ## Usage

-1. Use the ribbon icon or command palette to create a new circuit sketcher file.
+1. Use the ribbon icon, command palette, or right-click on a target folder in the file explorer and select **Create new Circuit Sketcher file** to create a new circuit sketcher file.
 2. Start drawing your circuit on the canvas:
     - On the canvas, right-click to show the canvas menu, and select `Create Node`.
     - Right-click on the node to show the node menu, select `Change Image`, and choose an image relevant to your circuit node.